ollealm/project-food-tigers/README.md

 To work on mobile, desktop or tablet.

 Feel free to challenge yourself and team to come up with more or other features!
-This is your group project – you decided.
+This is your group project – you decide.

-### Feature freeze

-There's a thing called [feature freeze.](https://en.wikipedia.org/wiki/Freeze_(software_engineering)), our feature freeze will be 2 hours before the demo.
-That's when it's time for you to merge your feature branches into the master branch.
-Our teachers will have a bit of a though time, since it's guaranteed there will be conflicts in your code (which happens when the same code is edited in two different branches).
-So expect merge conflicts at this point!

-Once all the feature branches are merged into master, you're free to try and make smaller changes to your site and fix bugs - but be careful to make sure it'll be demoable.

 Work as a team!